Armanfard-Lab/iSMART/_pages/home.md

 permalink: /
 ---

-Welcome to the Innovative Solutions in Machine learning, Artificial intelligence, and Robotics Technologies (iSMART) laboratory, founded and led by [Prof. Narges Armanfard](https://www.mcgill.ca/ece/narges-armanfard).
-Our goal is to create innovative algorithms in artificial intelligence, focusing on computer vision, time series analysis, tabular data, and large language models.
-Below are our key areas of interest:
+Welcome to the Innovative Solutions in Machine Learning, Artificial Intelligence, and Robotics Technologies (iSMART) Laboratory, founded and led by [Prof. Narges Armanfard](https://www.mcgill.ca/ece/narges-armanfard).
+Our mission is to pioneer advanced algorithms in artificial intelligence, with expertise in computer vision, time series analysis, tabular data, large language models, and visual language models.
+Below are our primary areas of focus:

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->